Gold edges up as investors eye Greek debt crisis

 Asian stock markets were subdued on Wednesday as the looming euro zone meetings overshadowed a firmer finish on Wall Street.

-Traders were also eyeing comments from Federal Reserve officials on the timing of any rate increase.
+Traders were also eyeing comments from Federal Reserve officials on the timing on any rate increase.

 The Fed should raise interest rates in June, a top Fed official said on Tuesday, saying the U.S. economy is strengthening and that inflation will move back to the central bank's target.